 How to Make the Most of Your Internship

-Whether you’ve recently graduated, you’re considering a career change, or you’re making the most of your uni summer vacation – an internship is highly likely to be on the cards.
+Whether you’ve recently graduated, you’re considering a career change, or you’re making the most of your summer holidays – an internship is highly likely to be on the cards.

 Here’s our insider advice on how to make the most from your internship.
 Trust us, we run an internship programme: